Homemade Caramel Corn

 Instructions

-• In a large, deep pan, heat the oil and pop 6 quarts of popcorn.
-Spread the popcorn on two baking sheets, leaving any unpopped kernals behind.
+• In a large, deep pan, heat the oil and pop the popcorn.
+Spread the popcorn on two baking sheets, leaving any unpopped kernels behind.

-• In a medium saucepan, combine the brown sugar, corn syrup, butter, cream of tartar and salt.
-Bring to a boil over medium-high heat and cook for 5 minutes, stirring constantly.
+• In a heavy medium saucepan, combine the brown sugar, corn syrup, butter, cream of tartar and salt.
+Bring to a boil over medium-high heat and cook for 3 minutes, stirring constantly.

 • Place both pans in the oven on middle shelves and bake for 1 hour (this is what crisps up the caramel corn), rotating the pans to opposite shelves half way through the baking time and turning the caramel corn over with a spatula every 20 minutes for even baking.

 • Immediately turn the caramel corn out onto sheets of waxed paper and when cool enough to handle, break into pieces.
-Serve immediately.
+Serve immediately, or once fully cooled.
+Store in an airtight container for up to 3 days.

 Nutrition information is automatically calculated, so should only be used as an approximation.